Lil' Pimp: Production

-In August 2000, it was reported that Revolution Studios had signed a deal with Mark Brooks and Peter Gilstrap to turn their Flash animated web series for Mediatrip.com, Lil’ Pimp, into a 80 minute long feature film with Brooks and Gilstrap set to direct the film using their team of four animators.
-The deal marked the fourth major pick-up by a major studio of an internet property following Starship Regulars for Showtime, Stan Lee's The 7th Portal by Mark Canton, and Undercover Brother by Universal Pictures.
+In August 2000, it was reported that Revolution Studios had signed a deal with Mark Brooks and Peter Gilstrap to turn their Flash animated webseries for Mediatrip.com, Lil’ Pimp, into a 80-minute, full-length feature film with Brooks and Gilstrap set to direct the film using their team of four animators.
+The deal marked the fourth major pick-up by a major studio of an online property following Starship Regulars for Showtime, Stan Lee's The 7th Portal by Mark Canton, and Undercover Brother by Universal Pictures.
 In July 2001, it was reported that Bernie Mac, Jennifer Tilly, William Shatner, and Carmen Electra had signed on for voice roles in the film.
-Eddie Griffin had been slated to voice Lil' Pimp, but dropped out.
-While the film was initially planned as a theatrical release via Sony Pictures, after Revolution saw the final film it was decided to cut their losses and scrap the theatrical release.
+Eddie Griffin had been slated to voice Lil' Pimp, but dropped out because of My Baby's Daddy.
+While the film was initially planned as a theatrical release via Sony Pictures, after Revolution saw the final-cut film it was decided to trim their losses and scrap the theatrical release.
 After a direct-to-video was briefly considered, the film was shelved with no plans for release until Lions Gate Films purchased distribution rights.